vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 > The PGP-signed `security.txt` file includes metadata that identifies your fingerprint; GPG then scans the user’s keyring to find your corresponding public key to verify the signature.

-If the file is authentic, they’ll see output confirming the signature, such as:
+If the file is authentic, the user will see output confirming the signature, such as:
 ```
 gpg: Signature made Fri 23 Nov 2024 10:30:00 AM UTC
 gpg:                using RSA key ABC123DEF4567890